M-JULIANI/nyc-monitor/docs/how-to/service-account.md

 # One time service account creation for CI/CD

-(Martin you don't need to do this, just documenting for posterity)
+(Martin you don't need to do this, just documenting for posterity.)

 1. Create service account:
 ```